LaiDev/LaiDev/README.md

 **`Junior Developer (Innovator/Imaginator)`**

 Hi, I’m Aalaizha!
 I'm a self-taught web developer focusing on the FrontEnd of the web.
 I spend most of my days dabbling with the core languages of web development: Html, CSS, and Javascript.
 There's no greater joy than using these technologies (and more) to develop and implement an idea using lines of code!
-I'm also currently learning React to expand my tech stack.

 ## Languages and Tools